Hieromon/AutoConnect/mkdocs/examples.md

 Uses the web interface to light the LED connected to the **[NodeMCU](https://github.com/nodemcu/nodemcu-devkit-v1.0)** module D0 port (which could be referred to as *BUILTIN_LED*), the following animation is it.

 Access to the ESP8266 module connected WiFi from the browser then the page contains the current value of the D0 port would be displayed.
 The page has the buttons to switch the port value.
 The LED blinks according to the value of the button that was clicked.
-This example is a typical sketch of manipulating ESP8266's GPIO via WLN.
+This example is a typical sketch of manipulating ESP8266's GPIO via WLAN.

 <img data-gifffer="../images/ac2.gif" />